By Genomelink

 Jill St. John

-Jill Arlyn St. John (August 19, 1940) is a retired American actress best known for her role as Tiffany Case, the first American Bond girl, in the James Bond film "Diamonds Are Forever" (1971).
-She also appeared in various films and TV shows during her Hollywood career, often alongside her husband, actor Robert Wagner.
+Jill Arlyn St. John (August 19, 1940) is an American retired actress known for her role as Tiffany Case, the first American Bond girl in "Diamonds Are Forever."
+She also appeared in films like "Come Blow Your Horn" and TV shows like "Batman" and "Seinfeld."
+St. John was equally famous for her high-profile social life and romantic relationships with other movie stars, including her marriage to actor Robert Wagner.

 Kristoff St. John